Trump to meet with the New York Times after abruptly canceling talk

 Related: President-elect Trump rips New York Times on Twitter

-Off-the-record meetings are not uncommon between the press and elected leaders, including Barack Obama.
+Off-the-record meetings are not uncommon between the press and elected leaders, including President Obama.
 And after a grueling campaign, some media outlets see such arrangements as a way of clearing the air.

-Kellyanne Conway, a senior advisor to the president-elect, told reporters gathered in the lobby of Trump Tower that no clearing of the air was necessary.
+Kellyanne Conway, a senior adviser to the president-elect, told reporters gathered in the lobby of Trump Tower that no clearing of the air was necessary.

 “There was no need to mend fences,” Conway said.
 “It was very cordial, very productive, very congenial.
 It was also very candid and very honest.
 From my own perspective, it’s great to hit the reset button.”